jumogehn/vimrc/README.rst

 - http://llvm.org/docs/CodingStandards.html#coding-standards

-Journeyer's vimrc is now dependent on LLVM's.
+Jeonghum's vimrc is now dependent on LLVM's.
 For this reason, LLVM coding style is recommended.